DirectoryTree/LdapRecord/readme.md

 </p>

 <p align="center">
-    Adldap2 is a PHP package that provides LDAP authentication and directory management tools using the <a href="https://en.wikipedia.org/wiki/Active_record_pattern">Active Record pattern</a>.
+    LdapRecord is a PHP package that provides LDAP authentication and directory management tools using the <a href="https://en.wikipedia.org/wiki/Active_record_pattern">Active Record pattern</a>.
 </p>

 <h4 align="center">